brunokruse/Mappathon/README.md

 2. Download the Syphon processing library from here: http://bit.ly/10WhdYq
 3. Unzip and copy the 'Syphon' folder to your Documents -> Processing -> Libraries folder. (where you have your Processing sketches)
 4. Download the Processing example above and copy to your Documents -> Processing folder as well.
-5. Run the sketch and view the Syphon output in MadMapper.
+5. Run the examples and view the Syphon output in MadMapper.

 <pre>